Click here for an CycleVIN Motorcycle History Report on this 2016 BMW K1300S. Additional photos are available here for your perusal.

 If you wanted to go fast on a race track, BMW was glad to sell you a S1000RR.
 But if you wanted to fast in the real world, the K1300S was your ticket.
 As noted in this RoadCarver review, “the BMW K1300S generates as much torque at 4,000 rpm as the BMW S1000RR makes at 11,000 rpm.”
 Specifically, the updated K-bike motor pushed a healthy 175 horsepower at 9,250 rpm and 103 lb-ft at 8,250 rpm through a shaft final drive.

 While the base bike was impressive, BMW took it up a notch with a special model called the Motorsport.
 The most obvious change was the livery, which combines Black Storm Metallic, Light White, Lupine Blue metallic, and Racing Red.

 BMW HP footpegs for rider (adjustable) and passenger.

-Currently located in Pleasanton, California, this BMW is offered on a clean California title with registration current through June 2023.
+Currently located at our facility in Santa Monica, California, this K1300S is offered on a clean California title with registration current through October 2021.

 Have any K1300 stories or questions about this listing?
 Let us know in the comments!